FarronF/limerick-council-meetings/meetings/2020/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th November 2020.md

 Greenway Limerick as part of the resurfacing project that is currently on site.

-There is no provision to provide lighting as part of this contract.--- 5
+There is no provision to provide lighting as part of this contract.
+---
+5

 8.